 Oncologic surgeries for breast cancer often leave cosmetically significant defects.
 Several strategies have been developed to reconstruct acquired absence of the breast.
 These strategies categorized into autologous and implant-based reconstructions.

 Transverse rectus abdominis muscle (TRAM) flaps are one option for autologous breast reconstruction.
 TRAM flaps can be used as a pedicled or free flap.
 The pedicled TRAM was first described by Dr. Hartrampf in 1982.
 However, it had high abdominal wall morbidity and was based on the less dominant superior epigastric artery and has been modified to a free version to base the blood supply off of the more dominant deep inferior epigastric artery.
-This article will discuss the many iterations of the free TRAM flap.
+This discussion will discuss the many iterations of the free TRAM flap.

 The blood supply of the free TRAM flaps derives from the deep inferior epigastric artery (DIEA), which itself arises from the external iliac artery.
 The superior epigastric artery is the continuation of the internal thoracic artery and anastomoses with the DIEA.
 Because of this, the flap has two separate blood supplies (the superior epigastric and the DIEA) which characterize it as a Mathes and Nahai type III muscle flap.
 The epigastric arteries pass along the deep aspect of the rectus abdominis muscles, which they supply, along with the overlying skin and fascia.
 Most commonly, the DIEA bifurcates at the level of the arcuate line, resulting in a medial and lateral row of perforating vessels (Type II vascular pattern).
 A single (Type I) or trifurcating (Type III) DIEA occur less frequently.
 When harvesting a TRAM flap, all of the muscular and fasciocutaneous perforators are preserved in the flap and not dissected out individually.